cloudtoid/interprocess/docs/prototypes/notification-coalescing.md

 ## Preliminary native performance

+These measurements precede narrowing the flag from 64 to 32 bits; the notification algorithm is unchanged.
 Two fresh-process launches, each with 20 alternating-order paired samples after warmup.
 Both versions are Release builds; the prototype assembly was renamed only to load it beside the baseline.
 No VM measurements.
 No other test workloads ran during measurement.
 Values below are medians, in nanoseconds.